15 May, 2023

-This is perhaps the most famous of these 15 best road trips in Australia and once you witness the views for yourself, it’s easy to see why.
-The beautiful South coast offers a pretty easy drive and there’s so much flexibility for holidaymakers, as you can pick up and stop off anywhere your heart takes you along this beautiful coastline.
+This is perhaps the most famous of the best road trips in Australia and once you witness the views for yourself, it’s easy to see why.
+The beautiful South Coast offers a pretty easy drive and there’s so much flexibility for travellers, as you can pick up and stop off anywhere your heart takes you along this beautiful coastline.
 What most people come here to see though is the famous 12 Apostles, a dozen giant rocks that have been magnificently carved by the sea and a truly iconic landmark of Australia.
-For postcard perfect photography, this is where you need to be.
-Pack your SLR, a sturdy tripod and make sure you get here early enough for the sunrise.
-If you miss it, there’s always sunset and twilight too for the ultimate holiday photograph.
-Other than the 12 Apostles, you’ll have access to gorgeous beaches, untouched wildlife and some pretty impressive places to eat.
-So if you’re a foodie, Great Ocean Road will not disappoint.

 5. Brisbane to Airlie Beach